35 Examples of Personal Goals You Need to Set (Updated 2023)

 Where do you need to grow?
 Is it spiritual, emotional, physical, or mental?
 Do you want to become a better person?

-Maybe you want to learn something new or polish up an old skill or craft you had.
-Whatever the case may be, write out what you want to enhance on and make a plan.
+Maybe you want to learn something new or polish up an old skill or craft.
+Whatever the case, write out what you want to improve and make a plan.

 Some benefits of setting personal goals

-I think it’s a great idea to wrap this up by going over the benefits of setting personal goals, and sticking to them!
+I think it’s a great idea to wrap this up by reviewing the benefits of setting personal goals and sticking to them!
 I’m going to share 6 with you right now.

-I know that some of these examples of personal goals was kind of scary, some seemed rather hard but none of them are impossible.
+I know that some of these examples of personal goals were scary; some seemed rather hard, but none were impossible.
 Here’s to your new life!

 Final Thoughts

-This was just a small list of examples of personal goals and if none of them resonate with you ( I know you probably hated the less pizza and less donuts one) you can Google for lots more!!
+This was just a small list of examples of personal goals, and if none of them resonate with you ( I know you probably hated the less pizza and fewer donuts one), you can Google for lots more!!

 The first step is to make a plan and take action on something!